miskhill/AnnualMediaFrontEnd/README.md

 ## Contact

-If you have any questions or need support, you can contact the author at [insert email or social media here].
+If you have any questions or need support, you can contact the author at [linkedin.com/in/gary-smith-dev](https://www.linkedin.com/in/gary-smith-dev/).